mongodb/docs/source/includes/fact-manage-mongodb-users-roles.rst

 Managed Users and Roles
 ~~~~~~~~~~~~~~~~~~~~~~~

-Any users or roles you choose to manage in an |mms| group have their
+Any users or roles you choose to manage in an |mms| project have their
 :guilabel:`Synced` value set to ``Yes`` and are synced to all deployments in
-the group.
+the project.

-Any users or roles you do not choose to manage in an |mms| group have their
+Any users or roles you do not choose to manage in an |mms| project have their
 :guilabel:`Synced` value set to ``No`` and exist only in their respective
 MongoDB deployments.